JinLancc/GEPMC-Loc/README.md

 * **ERNIE-RNA**: [GitHub - Bruce-ywj/ERNIE-RNA](https://github.com/Bruce-ywj/ERNIE-RNA)
 * **ProtRNA**: [GitHub - roxie-zhang/ProtRNA](https://github.com/roxie-zhang/ProtRNA)

-**Important**: You must follow the instructions provided in the links above to configure the specific environments and download the model weights for both ERNIE-RNA and ProtRNA before proceeding.
+**Important**: You must follow the instructions provided in the links above to configure the required environments for both ERNIE-RNA and ProtRNA to enable subsequent feature extraction.

 ### Step 2: Integrate Extraction Scripts
 Copy the following two scripts from this repository into the respective directories: